Aikido practice begins the moment you enter the dojo. Trainees ought to endeavor to observe proper etiquette at all times.

 - Training in weapons kata is a way of facilitating understanding of general principles of aikido movement.

 - Weapons training can add an element of intensity to aikido practice, especially in practicing defenses against weapons attacks.

 - Training with weapons provides aikidoka with an opportunity to develop a kind of responsiveness and sensitivity to the movements and actions of others within a format that is usually highly structured.
 In addition, it is often easier to discard competitive mindsets when engaged in weapons training, making it easier to focus on cognitive development.

 - Weapons training is an excellent way to learn principles governing lines of attack and defense.
 All aikido techniques begin with the defender moving off the line of attack and then creating a new line (often a non-straight line) for application of an aikido technique.

 Uniforms can be obtained from many locations.
 We have a mail-order catalogue from the Kiyota Company.
-If you are interested in making a purchase, please see Mitch.

 Text on this page excerpted from The Aikido Primer by Eric Sotnak.